sco0ter/babbler/xmpp-documentation/src/site/markdown/basics.md

 #### Securing the Connection

-You can set a custom `SSLContext` or disable the use of SSL altogether by configuring it like this:
+You can set a custom `SSLContext` by configuring it like this:

 ```java
 TcpConnectionConfiguration tcpConfiguration = TcpConnectionConfiguration.builder()